All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide for teens: FDA approval status, clinical trial results in adolescents, safety considerations, parental guidance, and what families need to know.

 Semaglutide for teens is now a reality in adolescent medicine, with FDA approval for weight management in patients aged 12 and older.
-If you are a parent or caregiver navigating this decision, or a teenager looking for answers, we want you to have the facts.
+If you're a parent or caregiver finding this decision, or a teenager looking for answers, we want you to have the facts.
 Adolescent obesity is a medical condition with real health consequences, and semaglutide represents a significant advance in how we can treat it.
 Here is what the evidence shows and what families should consider.

 The Adolescent Obesity Crisis

 Childhood and adolescent obesity rates have tripled since the 1970s.
 Today, approximately 20% of American teenagers meet the clinical criteria for obesity .
-This is not about appearance.
+This isn't about appearance.
 Adolescent obesity is strongly linked to:

 • Type 2 diabetes, which was once almost unheard of in teens